Deluge (history): Destruction of the Commonwealth

 Hubert Kowalski of the University of Warsaw Institute of Archeology says that Swedes stole anything they could lay their hands on – windows, stairs, chimneys, sculptures, floors, doors and gates.
 Most goods were loaded on boats and transported along the Vistula to the Baltic Sea and then to Sweden.
 In November 2011, archaeologists of the University of Warsaw found approximately 70 items (total weight five tons), which probably come from the Warsaw Royal Castle.
 They sank in the Vistula while being transported to Sweden.
 Even though Article 9 of the Treaty of Oliva stated that Sweden should return all stolen goods, all items are still kept in Stockholm and other Swedish locations.
 Several Polish kings (John II Casimir, John III Sobieski and Stanisław II Augustus) sent official missions to Sweden, but without success.
 In most situations, Swedish authorities claimed that they did not know where stolen goods were.
 In 1911, Kraków's Academy of Science sent its own mission, which was made up of renowned professors Eugeniusz Barwiński, Ludwik Birkenmajer and Jan Łoś.
 In Stockholm and Uppsala they found 205 manuscripts and 168 rare Polish books, describing their foundings in a report.
 In 2002, the Warsaw Royal Castle organized an exhibition, "Eagle and Three Crowns", which presented many items stolen from Poland, and kept in Swedish museums.
 After the Deluge, the Commonwealth became a "cultural desert".
 Poland and Lithuania lost 67 libraries and 17 archives.
 Of all major cities of the country, only Lwów and Gdańsk were not destroyed, and when Swedish soldiers were unable to steal an item, they would destroy or burn it.
-In ruins were castles, palaces, churches, abbeys, towns and villages.
+Many castles, palaces, churches, abbeys, towns and villages were left in ruins.
 As a result of the Swedish invasion, few pre-Baroque buildings remained in Poland.
 An estimated 3 million died.

-Among others, Swedish troops stole such items as:
+Swedish troops stole or destroy many cultural institutions including: